nette/mail/readme.md

 $mailer->send($mail);
 ```

-You can also create your own mailer - it's a class implementing Nette\Mail\IMailer interface.
+You can also create your own mailer - it's a class implementing Nette\Mail\Mailer interface.